KeyboardKit/KeyboardKit/README.md

 }
 ```

 The setup view builder provides an `unowned` controller reference to help avoiding memory leaks.
 Use it to access its state and services, and avoid passing it around.
-If you do, make sure to keep any additional references to it **unowned**.

 For more information, please see the [online documentation][Documentation] and [getting-started guide][Getting-Started].